anagha-microsoft/databricks-workshops/iot/docs/Provisioning-3-AzureCosmosDB.md

 <br><br><br>

 ## 4.0.2.
 Create a Cosmos DB database, and collection
-Follow the instuctions to create a database and collection:<br>
+Follow the instuctions to create a database and collection with collection throughput of 10,000 RUs:<br>
 ![DB-5](../images/db-5.png)
 <br><br><br>
 ![DB-6](../images/db-6.png)